iturdikulov/notes/gnu privacy guard.md

 ---
-title: GNU Privacy Guard (GPG or GnuPG)
 date: 2022-12-29
 draft: true
+sr-due: 2023-03-16
+sr-ease: 268
+sr-interval: 3
 tags:
 - inbox
 - definition
-sr-due: 2023-03-16
-sr-interval: 3
-sr-ease: 268
 ---

+# GNU Privacy Guard (GPG or GnuPG)

 > Free-software replacement for Symantec's PGP cryptographic software suite.
 The
 > software is compliant with RFC 4880, the IETF standards-track specification of